 We publish a monthly list of boards that have been placed under modified financial supervision on our Dutch website.
 This list is only available in Dutch.

 Supervision of financial legitimacy

 The Inspectorate relies on the annual accountant’s audit of the governing body.
-To this end we have an educational protocol which specifies points of scrutiny during annual audits.
-If the accountant sees something that is not permitted, we inspect legality.
+To this end we have an educational protocol which specifies points of scrutiny for the accountant’s annual audits.
+If the accountant sees something that is not permitted, we inspect legitimicy.
 In assessing legitimacy, our aim is to ascertain whether the governing body acts transparently and with integrity, and whether it properly accounts for the way it secures and spends its funding from the central government.
-The institution’s own accountant is primarily responsible for auditing this.
-In most cases, the Inspectorate can rely on the accountant’s report.

 Supervision of effectiveness